Mithun1508/Rust/README.md

 # Update package mirrors (may be needed if you have a fresh install of MSYS2)
 pacman -Sy pacman-mirrors

-# Install build tools needed for Rust.
+Install build tools needed for Rust.
 If you're building a 32-bit compiler,

-# then replace "x86_64" below with "i686".
+Then replace "x86_64" below with "i686".
 If you've already got Git, Python,

-# or CMake installed and in PATH you can remove them from this list.
+or CMake installed and in PATH you can remove them from this list.

-# Note that it is important that you do **not** use the 'python2', 'cmake',
+Note that it is important that you do **not** use the 'python2', 'cmake',

-# and 'ninja' packages from the 'msys2' subsystem.
+and 'ninja' packages from the 'msys2' subsystem.

-# The build has historically been known to fail with these packages.
-pacman -S git \
+The build has historically been known to fail with these packages. pacman -S git \
             make \
             diffutils \